STATEMENT

 BIO

-Katie McColgan is an American artist who lives and works in Boston, Massachusetts.
-She received her BFA from Massachusetts College of Art and Design in 2016 and was a Post-Baccalaureate student at the University of Arkansas in Fayetteville following.
-McColgan recently earned her MFA in Arts Practices at the University of Colorado, Boulder.
-Her work conceptually centers ideas of collecting, containment, and care and ranges across various mediums such as ceramics, painting, and fibers.
+Katie McColgan is an American artist living and working in Massachusetts.
+She received her BFA from Massachusetts College of Art and Design in 2016 and later completed a Post-Baccalaureate program at the University of Arkansas in Fayetteville.
+Most recently, she earned her MFA in Arts Practices at the University of Colorado, Boulder.
+Her work has been exhibited nationally and she currently teaches ceramics classes at the Brookline Arts Center.